-|Basic Electricity||An entry-level course designed to familiarize students with HVAC electrical terminology, component identification and basic equipment functions.|
+This entry-level course teaches students basic HVAC electrical terminology.
+It also covers component identification and equipment functions.

-|Fundamental HVAC Maintenance||This course presents the methods of evacuating, recharging, recovering and disposing of refrigerants, types of tubing and piping in HVAC systems, and proper methods of configuring and connecting pipes or tubing.
+This course presents the methods of evacuating, recharging, recovering, and disposing.
+This applies to refrigerants and tubing and piping in HVAC systems.
+It also covers proper methods of configuring and connecting pipes or tubing.

-|Domestic Appliances and Cold Water AC||This course is an introduction to residential refrigeration, freezers, and portable air conditioning units.
+This course introduces students to residential refrigeration, freezers, and portable air conditioning units.
 Coursework addresses operation, maintenance and troubleshooting of chilled water air conditioning systems.

-|DET Training||This two-day course is designed to introduce the skills necessary to become a Duct and Envelope Tightness (DET) Verifier.|
+This two-day course helps students become Duct and Envelope Tightness (DET) Verifiers.

 Credential Earned: Associate degree or certificate, depending on school program

-|Gas Heating Systems||This course will teach why natural gas is such an efficient fuel and the inner-workings of gas-fueled furnace systems.
+This course teaches why natural gas is such an efficient fuel.
+It also teaches about the inner workings of gas-fueled furnace systems.

-|System Controls||This course teaches students about the range from simple thermostats to complex, computer-controlled systems that manage microclimates within giant structures.
+This course teaches students about the different types of systems.
+Simple systems include thermostats.
+Complex, computer-controlled systems can manage microclimates within giant structures.

-|Building Mechanical Codes||This course helps develop a working knowledge of mechanical, fuel, gas, plumbing and electrical codes for HVAC applications.|
+This course develops a knowledge of mechanical, fuel, gas, plumbing, and electrical codes.
+These apply to HVAC applications.

 Time to Complete: Approximately 5 years